 Harvard Undergraduate Architecture Studies

-A 4 year undergraduate degree program in Architectural Studies that teaches design thinking through making within the liberal arts context of Harvard College.
+A Harvard College bachelor of arts degree program in Architectural Studies that teaches design thinking through making within the liberal arts context of Harvard College.
 Run in partnership with the Harvard College History of Art & Architecture department, students of the program receive a Harvard A.B. degree in History of Art and Architecture, Design Studies.
 Because this program is part of a degree-earning concentration, admission questions and processes go through Harvard College.

 Students of the program receive a Harvard A.B. degree in History of Art and Architecture, Design Studies.
 Because this program is part of a degree-earning concentration at Harvard College, admission questions and processes go through Harvard College.